Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 #### Configure the webApp project

-> Note: if you used the setup scripts, the changes below will have been applied for you
+Note: if you had used the automation to setup your application mentioned in [Step 2:  Register the sample application with your Azure Active Directory tenant](#step-2-register-the-sample-application-with-your-azure-active-directory-tenant), the changes below would have been applied by the scripts.

 1. Open the `appsettings.json` file
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-GroupClaims` application copied from the Azure portal.